mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 I listed my XT-1 kit for sale and quickly ordered a used GH5 and wide lens.

 Next, I focused on finding a housing.

-That is when things got complicated.

-What brand is the best?
-What lens will work with what housing?
-What additional parts – e.g. zoom ring, port, and adapter – do I need to use with a given lens?
-I spent a lot of hours trying to piece together a clear picture of my options.

 Underwater photography is a niche market, so there were only three brands from which I could compare and select – [Nauticam](https://www.nauticam.com/products/na-gh5-housing-for-panasonic-lumix-gh5-camera), [Aquatica](http://www.aquatica.ca/en/products_dslr_agh5.html), and [Ikelite](https://www.ikelite.com/products/200dl-underwater-housing-for-panasonic-lumix-gh5-mirrorless-micro-four-thirds-cameras).